lordtimzki/ShazAnime/README.md

 ### Bugs
-Not every anime song exists in the AnimeThemes database.
+It's not entirely accurate.
 I've deducted some reasons the audio recognition might not work. <br>
 <ol>
   <li>AuDD recognizes the wrong song
   <ul>